RuskinManku/ChatBot_NLP/README.md

-# Chatbot for products
+# Chatbot for answering product related questions
-Final model for all products
+An LSTM based model for unanswering questions related to retail products.